halbo5/moodle-local_expertrole/README.md

 ### 2. Strategy

-There are different strategies.

-By default, when you create a course, the editing teacher role is automatically added for the user who creates the course.
-You could modifiy this role, and remove some capacities.
-For example, search for "addinstance" capacities and deselect all blocks and activities that you don't want to show to a "basic" user.
-Then create a seconde role, for example "complete interface" and activate all you deselected previously.

-Another strategy is to not modify the editing teacher role and create a "simple role".
+Our strategy was to not modify the editing teacher role.
+We created a "simple role".
 Then change the default role when a course is created and assign the "simple role".
-The plugin will add the editing teacher role if the user chooses it.
+The plugin will add the editing teacher role and remove the simple role if the user chooses it.

 ### 3. User preference